uvi-script

 Event types.

-Using postEvent directly gives access to additional fields like layer and delta (timing offset in ms):
+Using postEvent directly gives access to additional fields like layer, plus an optional second argument delta (timing offset in ms):

 -- send CC to a specific layer with a 10ms delay